-The Dragon Boat Festival 端午節 (for 2021, it falls on Monday, June 14th) is not only about boat races and delicious rice dumplings, but since ancient times was a time to focus on health.
+The Dragon Boat Festival 端午節 (for 2023, it falls Thursday, June 22) is not only about boat races and delicious rice dumplings, but since ancient times was a time to focus on health.
 The lunar date of the Festival, the 5th day of the 5th month, was considered a poisonous and evil day in the minds of the ancients.
 In fact, as this date signaled the beginning of hot, dry/muggy summer weather, people were prone to get sick, and plagues and epidemics were not uncommon.
 In addition, snakes and insects multiplied in the summer and bit people, bringing more illness and death.
 Various customs developed to ensure peace and avoid disaster, such as collecting herbs, hanging moxa, sprinkling realgar wine on walls, doors, and windows and drinking Pu huang wine.
 These activities grew from superstition but were actually good for health.
 As such, the Dragon Boat Festival can also be regarded as a traditional Chinese medicine and health festival, a festival for people to fight against diseases and poisonous insects.

 Many of these folk customs are still practiced today.
 Fun things you can do this holiday:

 - Exercise to move Qi and Blood.
 Dragon Boat Festival is the time when the Yang Qi is at its peak.
 High stress leads to stagnant Qi and Blood, possibly leading to irritability, melancholy, palpitations and chest tightness.
 To stay in good health during the summer, smooth Spleen, Stomach, Heart and Lung Qi through exercise.
 As you exercise, imagine the power and grace of the Dragon Boat racers, arms and lungs pumping as Qi and Blood flows throughout the body, improving cardiopulmonary function, blood circulation, and boosting endorphins!